 Who created Bitcoin?

-Nobody knows!
-Bitcoin’s creator used the pseudonym Satoshi Nakamoto, but we don’t know anything about their identity.
-Satoshi could be one person or a group of developers anywhere in the world.
-The name is of Japanese origin, but Satoshi's mastery of English has led many to believe that he/she/they originate from an English-speaking country.
+Satoshi Nakamoto's identity remains a mystery.
+Satoshi could be a person or a group of developers anywhere in the world.
+The name is of Japanese origin, but Satoshi's mastery of English has led many to believe that he or she is from an English-speaking country.

 Did Satoshi invent blockchain technology?

-Bitcoin actually combines a number of existing technologies that had been around for some time.
-This concept of a chain of blocks wasn’t born with Bitcoin.
-The use of unalterable data structures like this can be traced back to the early 90s when Stuart Haber and W. Scott Stornetta proposed a system for timestamping documents.
-Much like the blockchains of today, it relied on cryptographic techniques to secure data and to prevent it from being tampered with.
+Bitcoin combines a number of existing technologies that have been around for a long time, and this includes blockchain technology.
+The use of such immutable data structures can be traced back to the early 1990s when Stuart Haber and W. Scott Stornetta proposed a system for time-stamping documents.
+Much like today's blockchains, it relied on cryptographic techniques to secure data and prevent it from being tampered with.